Keep Up With McLean!

-Today McLean is the flagship mental health hospital of Harvard Medical School and Partners HealthCare, Boston’s leading health care system.
+Today McLean is the flagship mental health hospital of Harvard Medical School and Mass General Brigham (formerly Partners HealthCare), Boston’s leading health care system.

 The hospital was founded through a charter granted by the Massachusetts legislature.
 Many private donors earmarked their contributions for treating mental illness.

 The Asylum opened, a division of Massachusetts General Hospital.
 It was the first hospital in New England and the fourth in the U.S. designed for treating people with mental illness.
 In its first three months McLean admitted 13 patients.